aaronparker/evergreen/docs/issues.md

 ### `GhislerTotalCommander`

-Supports Windows PowerShell only - this application relies on `Resolve-DnsName` which is not available under PowerShell 6+.
+Supports Windows platforms only - this application relies on `Resolve-DnsName` which is not available under PowerShell 6+ on macOS or Linux.

 ### LibreOffice